Before you attend your interview it is very important that you have prepared properly. Preparation areas include:

 Interview

 At interview you must not have the assistance of anyone else and must be alone in your interview room.
-You will be required show the room where you are being interviewed to the administrative team before your interview starts.
+You will be required to show the room where you are being interviewed to the administrative team before your interview starts.
 In addition, it is not permissible to be in contact with anyone once you have registered with the interview team and started your interview, including being given any scenarios to review; this includes using reference materials, e.g. text books or online resources, to assist answering questions.

 It is not permitted to record the interview or to take any notes about the questions asked and pass on any information about the content of the interview outside that which is published on this website.